Readri205/MS3_Plant_Manager/README.md

       * Directly link any search to sources for plant purchase from;
           * local suppliers to the user based on geolocation identifiers; and/or
           * create the ability to online purchase from an identified supplier.
+      * Provide an option for the user to image capture a plant and store that image in image form.
+Links to third party databases are possible for this feature such as AWS, Google and Cloudinary.
       * Provide an option for the user to image capture a plant in their garden which takes them directly to pertinent care details for that particular plant.
       * More sophisticated features include image identifying plants say at a garden centre and being able to compare the plant growing requirements to a users own garden conditions such as light, soil type, water, ph etc.
       * The **Calendar Feature** has proven difficult to implement as information to support this appears lacking in the plant world.
 Most plant and gardening information providers appear to have their own databases to support this kind of feature as a Unique Selling Product (USP).
 The Trefle.io database has some details such as 'bloom months' and 'sowing months'.
 However, this data is not complete.
 The feature could be added as a future feature on the site.